 What is an AI editing tool?

-An AI editing tool is software that uses artificial intelligence to generate or transform content and then lets you directly edit the result.
-The defining feature is editability: You can refine what AI produces rather than accepting it as-is or re-prompting from scratch.
+An AI editing tool is software that uses artificial intelligence to generate or transform content and then provides an interface to directly modify the result.
+You can refine what the AI produces rather than accepting it as-is or starting over with a new prompt.

 What is the difference between an AI generator and an AI editing tool?

-An AI generator produces output from a prompt but may not give you a way to refine that output directly.
-An AI editing tool goes further by letting you modify the generated result through a visual interface, a code editor, or additional targeted prompts, so you stay in control of the final output.
+An AI generator hands you an output from a prompt with no built-in way to refine that specific result.
+An AI editing tool takes it further: You can modify what it generated through a visual interface, a code editor, or a targeted follow-up prompt.

-Are there free AI editing tools for building apps?
+Is there a free AI editor for building apps?

 Can AI editing tools replace a developer?

-AI editing tools reduce the need for a developer for many common tasks — generating UI, writing basic logic, and editing content — but they work best when you understand what the AI produced and can make targeted changes yourself.
-Bubble is designed so that non-technical builders can handle the full build and iteration cycle independently, while code-based tools like Cursor still require engineering skill to use effectively.
+AI editing tools reduce the need for a developer for many common tasks, but they work best when you understand what the AI produced and can make targeted changes yourself.
+Visual platforms like Bubble let non-technical builders handle the full build and iteration cycle independently, while code-based tools still require engineering skill to review, maintain, and scale the output.

 Build for as long as you want on the Free plan.
 Only upgrade when you're ready to launch.